-Precision casting is a casting type that has higher dimensional accuracy and freedom of part design in its manufacture compared to traditional casting methods.
-Paraffin-based wax is used as a model in investment casting.
-In the investment casting process, the wax models of the desired parts are injected into the metal mold by the injection machine.
-The shape that comes out after this injected wax cools down is exactly the same as the metal part to be produced.
+Investment casting is a casting type that offers higher dimensional precision and more design freedom compared to traditional casting methods.
+In investment casting manufacturing, paraffin-based wax is used as the model.
+In the investment casting process, wax models of the desired parts are injected into a metal mold using an injection machine for each order quantity.
+The shape that emerges after the injected wax cools down is an exact replica of the metal part to be produced.

-It is necessary to use good raw materials in order to make the liquid state of the metal the purest.
-Gas gaps that occur in metal casting are caused by the trapping of the gases generated during melting in the metal.
-In order to prevent this situation, the hydrogen, oxygen and nitrogen ratios should be minimized during the melting of the metal.
-Precision casting, a method that enables the production of multi-shaped parts in one piece, is advantageous in that it can shape metal.
-Other casting methods have many advantages over manufacturing methods.
-The most important of these is the ability to produce very small parts, starting from 1 Gr.
-And large parts by casting method.
-It is also possible to produce complex parts that cannot be produced by many methods with the investment casting process.
+To achieve the purest form of liquid metal, it is essential to use good raw materials.
+Gas voids in metal casting are caused by the entrapment of gases like hydrogen, oxygen, and nitrogen during melting.
+To prevent this, the hydrogen, oxygen, and nitrogen levels must be minimized during the melting of the metal.
+Investment casting, a method that allows the production of complexly shaped parts in one piece, is advantageous due to its ability to shape metal.
+It has many advantages over other casting methods, including the ability to produce both very small parts, starting from 1 gram, and large parts.
+Investment casting also enables the production of complex parts that cannot be produced by many other methods.

 Stages of the Investment Casting Process

-In the investment casting process, the product to be produced is modeled first.
-The prototype of the product to be produced can be obtained by modeling.
-With this process, it is ensured that the main product is formed smoothly and in millimetric dimensions.
-The wax models produced are attached to the runner part and the main wax body.
-The structure formed in terms of shape resembles a tree.
-Therefore, it is useful for combining multiple wax patterns and producing multiple parts in a one-time casting process.
-These wax models in the shape of a tree are covered with a few ceramic-based materials resistant to high temperatures with refractory properties.
-The issue to be considered here is that the coated refractory does not have any cracks and is thick enough to withstand casting pressure and temperature, this process takes approximately 4-7 days.
-After the entire surface is covered and after the drying process is completed, the wax material forming the main body and the parts is subjected to a special autoclave process that generates sudden pressurized steam and the wax inside the ceramic shell is removed.
-Thus, the refractory material remains hollow.
-This gap is equal to the space of the body to be cast and the parts connected to it.
-This cavity formed is qualified as the ceramic mold of the process and as a result the metal is melted and poured into this cavity.
+In the investment casting process, modeling of the product to be produced is first carried out.
+Through modeling, a prototype of the product can be obtained.
+This process ensures the creation of the final product with flawless and precise measurements.
+The produced wax models are attached to the runner part and the main wax body.
+The structure formed resembles a tree.
+Thus, gathering multiple wax models together allows the production of multiple parts in a single casting process.
+These tree-like wax models are coated with several ceramic-based materials with refractory properties.
+It is crucial that the coated refractory has no cracks and is thick enough to withstand casting pressure and temperature.
+This process usually takes about 4-7 days.
+After the entire surface is coated and the drying process is completed, the wax material forming the main body and parts is removed through a special autoclave process with sudden pressurized steam.
+This leaves the interior of the refractory material hollow.
+This hollow space equates to the cavity of the body and parts to be cast.
+This space is referred to as the ceramic mold of the process, and ultimately the metal is melted and poured into this cavity.

 Final Stage of the Investment Casting Process

-The molten metal prepared in the desired analysis is poured into the ceramic molds with a special process and left to cool.
-After the cooling process is completed, the ceramic shell on the metal is removed by vibration method and the tree-shaped structure, which is formed as a candle, becomes metal.
-The parts are then cut from this tree-shaped structure, sanded, sandblasted and prepared for delivery as requested by the customer.
-With this process, stainless steel, carbon steel, aluminum, magnesium and their derivatives can be cast with the same method with different applications in the process.
+The melted metal, prepared in the desired analysis, is poured into ceramic molds through a special process and left to cool.
+Once the cooling process is complete, the ceramic shell on the metal is removed using a vibration method, and the tree-like structure initially formed in wax becomes metal.
+The parts are then cut from this tree-like structure, sanded, blasted, and prepared for delivery as requested by the customer.
+This process allows for the casting of stainless steel, carbon steel, aluminum, magnesium, and their derivatives in the same method with various applications within the process.